wso2/docs-is/en/docs/fragments/work-with-certificates.md

 ## Work with certificates

-X509 authentication requires the client to possess a Public Key Certificate (PKC).
-To know more about ublic Key Certificate (PKC) and Certificate Authority (CA), refer [Working with certificates](TO DO: Concepts)
+X509 authentication requires the client to possess a Public Key Certificate (PKC). <!--- To know more about Public Key Certificate (PKC) and Certificate Authority (CA), refer [Working with certificates](TO DO: Concepts) -->

 To create a sample certificate and create your own Certificate Authority to sign the certificates, follow the following steps: